elieobeid7/log_parser/README.md

-Reads a logs file and do some actions based on that
+Reads a logs file and do some actions based on that.

+**TODO**
+-write more actions
+-create a better sendEmail function